-Mindfulness is increasingly being shared with children in educational, medical, mental health, community and home settings.
+Mindfulness is increasingly being shared with children and adolescence in educational, medical, mental health, community and home settings.
 Research shows that mindfulness practice with children and adolescents can reduce stress, improve emotion regulation, foster academic learning, reduce anxiety, increase executive function and promote overall well-being.
 With all these known benefits, it is understandable why adults would want to start teaching children early on.
 But how can we engage children in practicing mindfulness, when it is associated with sitting still for long periods of time?

 In addition to didactic teaching and small group discussions, participants will have the opportunity to lead mindfulness-based practices and inquiry intended for children and families.
 With step-by-step scaffolding, participants will further develop their skills and confidence in sharing mindfulness with children and adolescents.

 For more information contact the Faculty of Social Work Professional Development office:

 Be sure to carefully review our cancellation and transfer information before registering.